programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 - language
 - year of publication

 Given the focus of this lesson, we are particularly interested in how publications are attributed to subjects.
 For this reason, we queried not only the general subject heading assigned to each book, but also the corresponding higher-level (broader) heading and lower-level (narrower) subdivisions.
+All publications in this lesson's dataset have been assigned a subject heading drawn from the [Brinkman Thesaurus](https://www.begrippenxl.nl/brinkman/nl/index) keywords.
+This thesaurus is hierarchically structured, meaning that subject headings may have a broader, umbrella term and/or a more specific, narrower subject description.
 This layered structure provides richer data for visualising the relationships between book titles and subject headings.
 The dataset includes all books for which at least one broader subject label contains the term _wetenschap_ ('science').

 A single JSON entry, describing one book, looks as follows: